JavaScript's promised convenience

 zx is a great tool for writing scripts in JavaScript/TypeScript.
 I use it in favor of Bash scripts and appreciate how easy it is to read and refactor them.

-, the primary way to run other processes is to use the $
+When using zx, the primary way to run other processes is to use the $ tagged

 the output of the process.